 1440p at 165Hz.
 That's all you really need to know to recognize that Aorus can provide some of the best gaming visuals with G-Sync at any price range.
 And while this isn't exactly a budget model, it's among the best gaming monitors across the board.
 Single-player gamers will appreciate the combination of both HDR support and DCI-P3 color coverage, while multiplayer gamers will love the above-average response time and refresh rate.

 This monitor sports a pretty strong build quality too.
 The stand is incredibly adjustable.
 There's even some noise cancellation built right into the frame here.

 G-sync Monitors Buyer’s Guide

-The main question you should ask yourself when shopping for the best gaming monitor is what graphics card is packed in.
-The best G-Sync monitors won’t do you a whole lot of good if you don’t have a NVIDIA graphics card to use.
-At the same time, there’s no reason to not get a gaming monitor with G-Sync or FreeSync capabilities.
-A G-Sync monitor doesn’t cost much more than non G-Sync monitors, but they bring out the best features of your NVIDIA graphics card and help provide an added gaming boost for less capable graphics cards.
+The main question you should ask yourself when shopping for the best gaming monitor is which graphics card your setup is packing.
+The best G-Sync monitors won’t do you a whole lot of good if you don’t have an NVIDIA graphics card to make the most of them.
+At the same time, there’s no particular reason not to get a gaming monitor with G-Sync or FreeSync capabilities.
+A G-Sync monitor doesn’t cost much more than non-G-Sync monitors, but they bring out the best features of your NVIDIA graphics card and help provide an added gaming boost for less capable graphics cards.

 In any case, shopping for the best G-Sync monitors for gaming isn’t that different from tracking down any gaming monitor.
 There’s naturally a bit of crossover between our best G-Sync monitors and our best gaming monitors, but the latter can expand your horizons if G-Sync isn’t your highest priority.
 And if you decide you want something more affordable, you can turn your attention to our guide for the best budget monitors.If you liked our article on g-sync monitors, please share and comment below what your favorite product is.